Myriad-Dreamin/tinymist/docs/tinymist/inputs.typ

 === Record and Replay

 Tinymist can record these input events with assigned the logic ticks.
 By replaying the events, tinymist can reproduce the server state for debugging.
-This technique is learnt from the well-known LSP, clangd, and the well known emulator, QEMU.
+This technique is learned from the well-known LSP, clangd, and the well known emulator, QEMU.